 9. “I’m looking for a book, I think a Whitman classic, about a figure skater who used to practice on a pond.
 Now her family has moved to a city with a big rink, and she is assigned a small patch of ice.
 Or maybe it’s the other way around.”
 Suggested title from Lost Classics reader Tracy: The Silver Seven by Rita Ritchie.

 10. “A YA book starring three brothers named Harley, Davidson, and Mott, being raised by their dad after their mom either leaves or dies (if dies, possibly in a motorcycle accident–well, judging by her sons’ names, “she died doing something she loved”.
 But maybe she just rode off with someone else?
 I KNOW I’m not making this up.
 I KNOW those were the three sons’ names.
 I just don’t remember anything else offhand.”
 Suggestion: Hey, What’s Wrong with This One? by Maia Wojciechowska

 11. “One starring (first-person narration) a girl known as B.J., which stands for–are you ready for this?
 “Baby Justine.”
 Suggested Title: The Hocus Pocus Dilemma

 12. “Then there’s one set in a girls’ school which I remember only by a chapter starting with the headmistress or just a teacher saying that a guest lecturer “will be with us on Chuesday week.” [“a week from this Tuesday”—in an ultra-twee accent.]
 Suggestion: Is That You, Miss Blue?
 By M.E.
 Kerr

+“It was a YA or an adult book, a memoir, so I tried to be very secretive when I read this one at age 10 or so.
+(That would’ve been the late 90s, but the book was probably older.)
+It was in first person, I think, and it was the story of this girl growing up in the late 60s or 70s, and it was mostly about sex.
+She eventually gets pregnant, goes to college, gives birth, gives the baby up for adoption, and Begins To Move On.
 Things I remember vividly: Boys cornering her at a park or in the woods, getting her blouse open, and writing “SLUT” on her breasts in permanent marker.
 The main character marking out when she could and couldn’t have sex in a calendar.
 One of her friends writing something like “nothing lezzie but I love you” in her yearbook.
 Her getting pregnant, wanting no one to know, and taping her stomach down with duct tape (?).
 She gives birth, gets to see the baby girl once (even though she’s not supposed to), and mentions how weird and empty her stomach feels just after it.
 And then, she joins her college campus newspaper, and one of the stories they’re running when she first goes in to ask about joining is called something like “Incest: One Daughter Speaks.”
 The cover was maybe a buff colour, and I can sort of picture a silhouette of a woman on it, but I don’t know if I’ve got it correct.”
-Suggested Title: Grown-Up Fast By Betsy Israel
+Confirmed: Grown-Up Fast By Betsy Israel

 14. “I don’t remember the title or author but I think it was young adult.
 It was about a young couple who got married young.
 The book starts out with both of them telling her parents about getting married.
 The girl mentioned something about her sweater.
 I think the couple were hippies and they were living out in the woods.
 I don’t think she got pregnant until after the marriage.
 I remember she went to a class at the hospital and made a friend there.
 The girl had a baby boy they named feather.
 It is not the first part last.
 It was published either in the 1970s or 1980s.
 I think the couple in the book had problems getting along after she had the baby.
 If anyone can give me any help, I’d greatly appreciate it I think the baby was lost at one point or around a lot of people.
 I’m positive the baby was named feather.”